Tucker Tensor Train Taylor Series: Numerical experiments

-centered in the middle of the domain and scaled so that $\int_\Omega s(b,c)~db~dc = 1$.
-Spatial coordinates are denoted by $b$ and $c$ since $x$ and $y$ are used throughout the paper to represent other quantities.
-The PDE models steady state heat flow, with temperature $u$, conductivity field $\kappa$, and source $s$.
+is a Gaussian centered in the domain, normalized so that $\int_\Omega s(b,c)~db~dc = 1$; we write spatial coordinates as $b$ and $c$ since $x$ and $y$ denote other quantities elsewhere.
+The PDE models steady-state heat conduction, with temperature $u$, conductivity $\kappa$, and source $s$.
 The two mappings differ in $\kappa$, boundary conditions, quantity of interest $q$, and the distribution of $\theta$.

-We will investigate two different mappings involving this PDE, each with different $\kappa$ and $s$, boundary conditions, and quantity of interest $q$.
-In the first mapping, $\theta$ is normally distributed.
-In this case, the mean and covariance square root form a natural choice for the expansion point $\theta_0$ and Hilbert-Schmidt operator $C$, respectively, used by our method.
-In the second mapping, $\theta$ is logistically distributed.
-The second mapping is presented primarily to illustrate how one might choose $\theta_0$ and $C$ when $\theta$ is not normally distributed.
-We find that good T4S models can be constructed by choosing $\theta_0$ and $C$ to be the mean and covariance of a local Gaussian approximation of this non-normal distribution.